meltar/courses/README.md

 rake db:create:all
 ```

-**Add all of the tables and table attributes to the database defined in the migration files in db/migrate.**
+**Add all of the tables and table attributes to the database defined in db/schema.rb.**
 **Update the test environment to match.**
 ```
-rake db:migrate
+rake db:schema:load
-rake db:test:prepare
+rake db:test:load
 ```

 ##To run common commands in development: